shivamsharmatech/portfolYOU/_posts/2022-02-18-burp-suite.md

 This tab performs many functions like:

 - It allows you to save your attack to your current project file.
-- It controls whether intruder updates the configured request headers and handles network errors during attack.
+- It controls whether the intruder updates the configured request headers and handles network errors during the attack.
 - It controls what information is captured in the attack result.
 - It controls how Burp handles redirection when performing the attack.

-It controls Grep-match, Grep-extract, and Grep-payloads.
+- It controls Grep-match, Grep-extract, and Grep-payloads.

 <img src="/assets/images/bp11.png" alt="image" width="650" height="760">